 Looking for ways to save money in business is a constant struggle.
 You ask your employees to turn off lights in rooms you’re not using.
-You put a halt to crazy spending during business lunches.
+You put a halt to crazy spending during business lunches and started using sites like https://www.merchandizeliquidators.com/SHOP_BY/Pallets to buy pallets in bulk for your warehouse to cut costs.
 Frustrated mumbling while looking at your phone after an employee asks for a raise is commonplace.
 Hyperbole aside, this is the reason we use freelancers.

 For business, it makes sense to hire a freelancer to complete shorter projects, versus hiring an employee to perform a small task than either put them on another assignment, pay them to sit around or go through the hassle of firing them.
 After all, HR people say they have enough on their plates, so why cause a stir?